 - Being on kidney dialysis

 Any time an area of your skin appears red, swollen, or crusty, a staph infection may be the cause.
 The only way to know for sure is to have a test called a skin culture.
 To do the culture, your provider may use a cotton swab to collect a sample from an open wound, skin rash, or skin sore.
-A sample may also be taken from a wound, blood, or sputum (phlegm).
+A sample may also be taken from a wound, blood, sputum (phlegm) or your nose.
 The sample is sent to the lab for testing.

 Preventing Staph Infection in Hospitals